Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ![Snowflake SQL Worksheet](assets/snowflake_sql_worksheet.png)

-Then copy the code below, paste it into the worksheet, select all (Ctrl + A or Cmd + A), and Execute (Ctrl + Enter or Cmd + Enter or Click the blue play icon in the top right)
+Then copy the code below, paste it into the worksheet, and either:
+- Select all of the code (Ctrl + A or Cmd + A) and Execute (Ctrl + Enter or Cmd + Enter) or
+- Click the dropdown next to the blue play icon in the top right and select Run All

 ```sql
 use role accountadmin;